pkivolowitz/asm_book/projects/walkies/README.md

 1. Of course, it's giving you a new line but it is also...
 2. Triggers the output to actually render on your console

-Actual output via streams like `cout` and `cerr` only happens when new lines are emitted.
+Actual output via streams like `cout` only happens when new lines are emitted.
 This is called "buffering".
 Buffering is a powerful technique to increase efficiency when:

 * the amount of output is a little at a time